SentorG/PokeMMO-Gyms/README.md

 ||**TPH & go to Johto**||

 • **Johto:**<br>
-Fly immediately to Violet.
+Fly immediately to Violet & cycle to the Gym.
 Do not heal.

 | **Leader** | **Moves** | **Details** |
 |:-:|-|-|